Note: This file is about 140K in size so may take a few seconds to load,

 This present topic concerning the influences at work in

-his life is of considerable importance to us all if we
+his life is of considerable importance to us all if we wish

 to understand something of Muhammad’s religious development.